earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-07-multispectral-remote-sensing-landsat.md

 1. Be sure to describe what each plot shows in your final report using a figure caption argument in your code chunks: `fig.cap="caption here"`.
-2. Add appropriate titles that tells someone reading your report what the map shows
+2. Add appropriate titles that tell someone reading your report what the map shows.
-3. Be sure to use the correct bands are you plot and process the data.
+3. Be sure to use the correct bands as you plot and process the data.
 4. Apply image stretch as you see fit.
-5. Be sure to specify the DATE that the imagery was collected in your plot title. (note I did not do that in the examples below as you need to figure it out)
+5. Be sure to specify the DATE that the imagery was collected in your plot title (note I did not do that in the examples below as you need to figure it out).

-#### Plots 1 & 2: RGB & CIR images
+#### Plots 1 & 2: RGB & CIR Images
 Create a 1) RGB and 2) Color Infrared (CIR) image of the study site using NAIP data: `naip/m_3910505_nw_13_1_20150919/crop/m_3910505_nw_13_1_20150919_crop.tif`

-HINT: To create a CIR image:
+HINT: In a CIR image the:

-* infrared band will appear red
+* Infrared band will appear red.
-* red band will appear green
+* Red band will appear green.
-* green band will appear blue
+* Green band will appear blue.

 Make sure you get the bands right!

-#### Plot 3: Create a plot of NDVI + output geotiff
+#### Plot 3: Create a Plot of NDVI + Output Geotiff

 Using the same NAIP image above, calculate NDVI and plot it. **IMPORTANT:** Use a function to perform the NDVI math and the `overlay()` function to implement the